koffiebaard/bionic-reader-chrome/README.md

 ## Features

 - Bionic reading on any webpage with a click on a button;
+- Keeps links and highlighting intact;
 - Configurable font size;
-- Fixed font for easy reading.
+- Fixed font for easy reading;
+- Automated tests.

 ## Example screenshot